Dirack/Estudos/Madagascar/madagascar_name/README.md

 for the logo.
 Madagascar is a symbol of isolation, which is a reminder of what RSF does not want to be.
 Comments?

+# Publicação do Madagascar

+RSF/Madagascar was first presented at the [EAGE Workshop Open Source E&P Software – Putting the Pieces Together in Vienna on June 11, 2006.](https://reproducibility.org/wiki/Conferences#Vienna_2006_.28EAGE.29)